 Online marketing is a critical component of making your business successful in this day and age where 97% of internet-connected consumers go online to research services and products.
 But with so many ways to market yourself online, you may be suffering from analysis paralysis… so to get you started, here is the top action item I recommend depending on your type of business.

 Frederick (“Fred”) Vallaeys joined Google in 2002 to help AdWords grow into a leading online marketing platform and he served as the AdWords Evangelist until 2012.
 Now he runs his own marketing business, Top Tier, to make online marketing more accessible to small businesses through education, tools and services.
-He speaks at numerous events, including the annual ASBDC conference, helping companies get their business online and grow through online marketing and technology.
-Read Frederick’s online marketing blog, follow him on Twitter, Facebook or Google+.
+He speaks at numerous events, including the annual America’s SBDC conference, helping companies get their business online and grow through online marketing and technology.
+Follow Frederick on Twitter and Facebook.